 What is mind?
 Is it a system of impulses or something changeable?
 This paraphrase of a Bart Simpson remark captures one of the great debates in history: to what extent are we hard-wired as opposed to shaped by experience?
 Several hundred years ago, fundamental questions such as these were addressed by philosophers.
 The birth of psychology in the late 19th century gave us ways of studying the mind scientifically rather than simply speculating about it.
 Modern neuroscience gives us a new approach, one in which we use discoveries about the brain to understand who we are and why we are that way.
 What have we learned?
 And does this approach enhance (or diminish) our sense of who we are?
 In this course we address these questions, looking at the issues both historically and in terms of modern discoveries.
 We use the topic of emotions, and their relation to the brain, as a window on the broader problem of mind and brain.

-Joseph LeDoux is a University Professor and Henry and Lucy Moses Professor of Science, and a member of the Center for Neural Science and Department of Psychology at NYU.
+JOSEPH LEDOUX is a University Professor and Henry and Lucy Moses Professor of Science, and a member of the Center for Neural Science and of the Department of Psychology at NYU.
 He received his Ph.D. in psychology from the State University of New York at Stony Brook in 1977.
 He was a postdoctoral fellow and then an Assistant Professor in the Department of Neurology at Cornell University Medical College.
 In 1989 he joined NYU.
 His work is focused on the brain mechanisms of emotion and memory.
 In addition to articles in scholarly journals, he is author of The Emotional Brain: The Mysterious Underpinnings of Emotional Life and Synaptic Self: How Our Brains Become Who We Are.
 He is the recipient of the 2005 Fyssen International Prize in Cognitive Science.
 He is also a member of a rock band, The Amygdaloids, an all-NYU band that plays original music about mind and brain.
-They have two CDs: Heavy Mental and the newly released Brainstorm.
+They have two CDs: Heavy Mental and Theory of My Mind (due out June 2010).

 The Writer in New York